lnbatioco/exceptional-realty/README.md

+# Exceptional Realty Group Website

-Exceptional Realty Group Website
+The Exceptional Realty Group Website is an example site composed of HTML and CSS.
----

-# Description
-This project is an example site for Flatiron School's Front-end Web Development Course.